kingmanas/iee-leach/README.md

 This is an implementation of the following reasearch paper:
 [Liu, Y.; Wu, Q.; Zhao, T.; Tie, Y.; Bai, F.; Jin, M. An Improved Energy-Efficient Routing Protocol for Wireless Sensor Networks.
 Sensors 2019, 19, 4579.](https://www.mdpi.com/1424-8220/19/20/4579)

 Credits to [wakwanza/leach](https://github.com/wakwanza/leach) for the LEACH protocol code.
 We modified it further according to the paper's needs.
+We would also like to thank [AbhishekUoR](https://github.com/AbhishekUoR) whose LEACH implementation was also very useful for us.

 ## How to Run